 Tolerance is shown in limits.

 For example, for an organization a 5% cost overrun is acceptable, but anything more than that is not acceptable.

 The risk threshold is an amount of risk that an organization or individual is willing to accept.

 The risk threshold is usually a definitive figure.

 For example, your organisation allows you a cost overrun by 10,000 USD, anything more than that is not acceptable.

 The risk threshold is a further step in risk tolerance.
 In other words, you can say that it quantifies the risk tolerance with a more precise figure.

 Residual risks are those risks that are expected to remain after implementing the planned risk response, as well as those that have been deliberately accepted.

 For example, let’s say you are constructing a building in an earthquake prone zone.
-You design the building by assuming that the highest degree of earthquake that can happen is 6 on the Richter Magnitude Scale.
+You design the building by assuming the highest degree of earthquake that can happen is 6 on the Richter Magnitude Scale.
 But what if an earthquake happens at 7 on the Richter Magnitude Scale?

 In this scenario, the building might collapse.

 This is an example of a residual risk.

 Secondary risks are those risks that arise as a direct outcome of implementing a risk response of an identified risk.

-For example, let’s say that you are constructing a building, and as a security measure you installed electrical wire at the top of the boundary wall.
+For example, let’s say you are constructing a building, and as a security measure you installed electrical wire at the top of the boundary wall.
 But what will happen if someone accidentally touches the electrical wire, or during rain the electricity passes through the wet wall?

 They will get an electric shock.

 This is an example of a secondary risk.

 Risk triggers are indications that a risk has occurred or is about to occur.
 Risk triggers are sometimes called warning signs or risk symptoms.

 For example, cloud movement can be a risk trigger for rainfall.

 A risk owner is a project team member who is assigned the responsibility of ensuring that the risk response is effective, and to plan additional risk response if required.